 3 good reasons to experiment with lot size one

 Afraid to take the plunge?
 These three benefits might win you over:

-- With smaller lot sizes, you need less inventory, reducing the need for working capital, warehouse space, warehouse personnel and, consequently, costs.
+- Reduce inventory (costs): With smaller lot sizes, you need less inventory, reducing the need for working capital, warehouse space, warehouse personnel and, consequently, costs.

-- Meet customer needs for personalized products quickly to keep them coming back.
+- Ensure customer loyalty: Meet customer needs for personalized products quickly to keep them coming back.

-- React swiftly to demands and win the hearts of new customers.
+- Win new business: React swiftly to demands and win the hearts of new customers.
 Diversify your product range to explore new business opportunities.